-PVC is widely understood as a heavy duty plastic-based material.
+PVC is widely understood as a heavy-duty plastic-based material.
 The “V” in the middle of the acronym stands for Vinyl, which in the home siding market, represents the #1 selling material for most of the US.
-The PVC used for siding benefits from additives that resist color fading, and increase flexibility while not sacrificing durability.
+The PVC used for siding benefits from additives that resist color fading and increase flexibility, while not sacrificing durability.

 For residential siding, vinyl is quite versatile.
 The horizontal plank (bevel) style is the most common cladding option for vinyl, but there are many more ways it is utilized as a cladding material for homes and buildings.
-On the east coast, its primary competition comes from wood and fiber cement, while stucco dominates the western part of the US.
+On the east coast, vinyl’s primary competition comes from wood and fiber cement, while stucco dominates the western part of the US.

 However, vinyl comes in one of two primary variations: hollow-back and insulated, or foam-back.
 The foam-back provides at least 3 times (or more) the R-value, while increasing the cost by at most 3 times, or usually doubling it.